-Born in Mumbai in 1985, Harsh Narayan has had the great fortune of studying with his grandfather since the age of six.
+Born in Mumbai, Harsh Narayan has had the great fortune of studying with his grandfather since the age of six.
 While under the caring guidance of his illustrious teacher, Harsh’s musicianship was developed and his natural talent was exposed.
 Right from the start, Harsh embraced this training with a passion for the sarangi, a highly technical and very challenging instrument to play.
 This passion has only been surpassed by his devotion to his grandfather and to the musical legacy that he wholeheartedly embraced.

 This musical foundation, a well-rounded and rigorous training by a family of maestros, lead to a virtuosity that can be witnessed in his concert presentations, where the depth of his musical perception has earned him an “A” graded artist rating from All India Radio.
 His total command of sarangi playing technique allows him an enviable degree of creative freedom, coaxing the inherent musicality out of the instrument, with the flair of a seasoned performer.